Beat94/Miscellaneous/MermaidCreator/MermaidCreator/Readme.md

 - ~~add IConfiguration~~
 - fix issue with configuration
 - implement reader-class
-- Change Configuration(loadin) in Program.cs to toolbox-function
+- Change Configuration(loading) in Program.cs to toolbox-function

 # Use Cases
 - One class in one file